How to Buy a House With Cash

 You should also the estate agent or seller questions where possible.
 Find out how long the current owner has lived there, why they are selling and what the local area is like.
 If it’s a new-build property, you should find out if it’s still under a warranty.

 Another way to uncover more information about a building is to organise a property survey.
 A mortgage lender will request a valuation on the property before accepting the applicant.
 Whilst this would suffice for many mortgage buyers, many will instead organise a property survey which will often include a valuation within the report.

-A cash buyer won’t require a property survey to purchase the home, but it’s highly recommended you arrange one regardless.
+A cash buyer won’t require a property survey to purchase the home, but it’s a good idea to arrange on anyway.
 A property surveyor will assess the building and its structure.
-The report will uncover any and all major damage and will highlight signs of damp and subsidence.
-Whilst a homebuyers report is the most common survey type, there is also the option of a building survey which will provide a much more thorough inspection.
+The report will uncover any major damage and will highlight signs of damp and subsidence.
+A homebuyers report is the most common survey type, while a building survey is more in-depth.

 How to Find Cash Buyer Only Properties

 Property portals Rightmove and Zoopla usually state whether a property is for cash buyers only and have different tools you can use when searching for a new home.